jruby/activerecord-jdbc-adapter/README.txt

 ActiveRecord JDBC is a sub-project of jruby-extras at RubyForge.

+== Databases

-== Databases -- What's there, and what is not there
+What's there, and what is not there:

 * MySQL - Complete support
 * PostgreSQL - Complete support